-"..inter-ethnic rivalries lower allocative efficiency in the private sector, that the economic cost of ethnic diversity vary with the political environment, and that in high-cost environments firms are forced to adopt "second best" policies to limit discrimination distortions."
+"...inter-ethnic rivalries lower allocative efficiency in the private sector, that the economic cost of ethnic diversity vary with the political environment, and that in high-cost environments firms are forced to adopt "second best" policies to limit discrimination distortions."

 As in the private sector, ethnic conflicts and rivalries will make it more difficult to agree on public policies that are good for a country.
 Firstly, incumbent governments will not implement stabilization policy where the costs are today and the gains come in the future because they anticipate that they may not be in power to harvest the gains although the benefits goes to the population they are supposed to serve.
 Not surprisingly, the same mentality seem to apply for voters also.
 Investigating voter's behavior in a simulated voting experiment in Uganda, Carlson, et al. (2011) aim to figure out whether voters unambiguously vote for candidates of their own ethnicity or not.
 She finds that voters put equal weight on ethnicity and earlier performance of the candidate.
-However, when they include an interaction effect between ethnicity and record they find that better performance among coethnics increase the probability of winning.
-But for voters who are not of a candidates coethnicity performance are of no importance.
-The implications is that coethnicity does not replace utility from a candidate's quality, but also that a candidate cannot earn the votes of his non-co-ethnics by performing well.
+However, when they include an interaction effect between ethnicity and record they find that better performance among coethnicity performance are of no importance.
+The implications is that co-ethnicity does not replace utility from a candidate's quality, but also that a candidate cannot earn the votes of his non-co-ethnics by performing well.
 Together this indicates that voters will maximize their likelihood of future goods provision by voting ethnically (Carlson et al. 2011).